PEXANE2/azure-docs.tr-tr/articles/sql-database/sql-database-always-encrypted-azure-key-vault.md

 ---
-title: Always Encrypted Azure Key Vault
+title: Always Encrypted - Azure Key Vault
-description: Bu makalede, SQL Server Management Studio ' de Always Encrypted Sihirbazı kullanılarak bir SQL veritabanında hassas verilerin nasıl güvenli hale kullanılacağı gösterilir.
+description: This article shows you how to secure sensitive data in a SQL database with data encryption using the Always Encrypted Wizard in SQL Server Management Studio.
-keywords: veri şifreleme, şifreleme anahtarı, bulut şifreleme
+keywords: data encryption, encryption key, cloud encryption
 services: sql-database
 ms.service: sql-database
 ms.subservice: security